-The Eagle Bay Volunteer Hose Co. wants to thank Billy and the entire staff at Billy's Italian American Restaurant for the successful charity benefit they recently held for the Eagle Bay Fire Dept. on Thursday, April 25.
+The Eagle Bay Vol. Hose Co., Inc. wants to thank Billy and the entire staff at Billy's Italian American Restaurant for the successful charity benefit they held for the Eagle Bay Fire Dept. on Monday, Oct.
+28.

 To the editor